Looking for a few fun spring activities to help your kids learn their beginning sounds? These Spring Beginning Sound Puzzles are sure to do the job!

 They were a perfect fit for my non-worksheets son since he saw them as a game as opposed to work.

 Spring Beginning Sounds Puzzles

-His last set, the Valentine’s Beginning Sounds Puzzles were the perfect introduction to this skill, and so we are continuing with a spring set.
+His last set, the Valentine’s Beginning Sounds Puzzles were the perfect introduction to this skill, so we are continuing on with a spring set.

-You can even have your students cut the puzzles for some extra fine motor skills.
+You can even have your students cut the puzzles for some extra fine motor practice.

 Place the pieces with the images in one basket and the pieces with the letters in another.

 RELATED RESOURCE: Beginning Sound Centers and Activities for Pre-K and Kindergarten

 Have your child choose a few pieces from either basket and place them on a flat surface such as a table or even the floor.